With dozens dead and rescue efforts ongoing, NYC mayor calls Ida flooding a major wakeup call - KTVZ

 By Madeline Holcombe, CNN

-In the wake of Ida’s remnants sweeping through the East Coast, some are sifting through the damage, some are mourning and some are counting the cost from the thunderous downpour that deluged the region — but New York City’s mayor urged everyone to see the storm as “the biggest wake-up call we could possibly get.”
+After Ida’s remnants swept through the East Coast leaving at least 46 dead, many are mourning as they sift through the damage of a tragic storm the New York City’s mayor urged everyone to see as “the biggest wake-up call we could possibly get.”

 “We are in a new world now let’s be blunt,” Mayor Bill de Blasio said, adding that the intensity and frequency of storms are rising and the US is going to have to do a lot of things “differently” and “quickly.”